jjmac/QuickNav/README.md

-# QuickNav
+# QuickNav - History's Favorites

-Quick Navigation in the Unity Editor for Unity 2020.3+.
+Quick Navigation via History and Favorites in the Unity Editor for Unity 2020.3+.